2nd Year

 90% of the course is differential and integral calculus in multiple dimensions, which also involves some linear algebra.
 The last 10% of the class is vector calculus (which some consider as Calculus 4), which includes topics like Green's Theorem, Curl, Divergence Theorem, etc.

-C-Tier
+😒 C-Tier

 MATH 1090: Introduction to Logic for Computer Science

 Imagine if EECS 1028 (or EECS 1019) is a bag of potato chips.
 Then you have this other bag of chips with a weird and unique flavor (like shrimp), that is MATH 1090.
 You will learn about boolean and first-order logic in a completely new abstract syntax as opposed to EECS 1028.
-Keep in mind that it's also a unique course offered by York, so universities don't cover this particular course content (even other professors like to roast it or despise teaching it).

-Though the content in the course seems useless, it's however essential to have a decent understanding of this course for third-year courses like EECS 3342 and EECS 4315, which are for high-level control systems like aircraft, medical equipment, etc. Otherwise, I see it as a filler course for CE and CS students.
+Though the content in the course seems useless, however some content from MATH 1090 will come back in EECS 3342 and EECS 4315, which are for high-level control systems like aircraft, medical equipment, etc. Otherwise, I see it as a filler course for CE and CS students (even other professors like to roast it or despise teaching it).
 One important thing to note that EECS 1028 is not a prerequisite to MATH 1090.
 However, EECS 1019, which is discrete math for CS, is indeed a prerequisite for MATH 1090.
 In this case, I personally recommend taking EECS 1028 first, so MATH 1090 has an easier learning curve for you.

 PHYS 2211: Experimental Magnetism

-F-Tier
+😭 F-Tier

 EECS 2200: Electrical Circuits